-The following 2 factors should be kept in mind during the assessment and will accordingly determine the score:
+The following two factors should be kept in mind during the test and will accordingly determine the score:

-Additionally, it is expected that the norms of pronunciation, standard of expression, style, and register should not be greatly violated.
-The actual meaning of the dialogue should be maintained by demonstrating accurate comprehension in both LOTE and English.
+Additionally, it is expected that the norms of pronunciation, the standard of expression, style, and register should not be greatly violated.
+The actual meaning of the dialogue should be maintained by demonstrating accurate comprehension in both Hindi and English.

 If you fail the test, you can opt for either retest or reassessment.